TausifAnsari/Pysa-Experiment/pysa_tutorial/Task-2/README.md

 There are three subtasks provided in this task.
 Follow the instructions of each of the subtask and answer the questions on the google form after each subtask.

+### Refer to the [this](https://github.com/TausifAnsari/Pysa-Experiment/blob/main/pysa_tutorial/Task-2/Document/PysaExperiment-Task2.pdf) step-by-step guide if you are not able to run Pysa or Dynamic debugger.

 ## Files for this task

 ### `views.py`